CouncilofLorien/counciloflorien.github.io/docs/cards/M/minions-stir.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > The number of strikes and prowess of each Orc and Troll attack are increased by one (by two for Orc attacks if _Doors of Night_ is in play). <br>&ensp;Cannot be duplicated.
+> > The number of strikes and prowess of each Orc and Troll attack are increased by one (by two for Orc attacks if _Doors of Night_ is in play).
+Cannot be duplicated.
 > >
 > > {: .fs-3 }
 > > _“Tom got the branch in his teeth for that, and lost one of the front ones."_ ***---&#65279;Hob***